PayPrecisePremium UK Salary Tools

 Child Benefit charge may have started, childcare test may still be fine.
 The same family can be affected by one rule but not the other.

-Why it matters: a single income figure can create different outcomes across benefits and tax rules.
+One figure, two rules: a single income can create different outcomes across them.

 Example 2